 The FINISH TIME button displays the time when the currently running program will end.
-If events occur that cause the finish time to be delayed, the finish time display here will be updated accordingly.
+If events occur that cause the finish time to be delayed, the finish time display here below that.

 A running program must be stopped in order to modify it; to do this, press the PAUSE button.
 Then touch the FINISH TIME button and enter a new finish time.